-We divide the labor on our farm.
-One of my duties is to mow the lawn.
-The “lawn” includes not only the grass around my house and backyard, but also what grows (which is mostly weeds) around the barns, machine shed and other farm buildings.
-And as I was mowing today, I thought there are just some things that I could do without while I mow the lawn:
+We divide labor on our farm.
+One of my “labor” duties is to mow the lawn.
+The “lawn” includes not only the grass around my house and backyard, but also what grows (which is mostly weeds) around the barns, machine sheds and other farm buildings.
+And as I was mowing today, I thought there are just some things that I could do without.
+Here are my top 5:

-2. Snakes.
+1. Snakes.
 I usually see about 2-3 snakes per year when I mow.
 And I HATE snakes.
-We only have garter snakes here, but it doesn’t matter.
-A snake is a snake!
+No, really, I REALLY hate snakes.
+My head knows we have no poisonous snakes here in southern Minnesota and I know there isn’t anything I should be afraid of, but I absolutely hate how they look and how they move.
 Shivers go down my spine and my heart nearly stops when one is within my eyesight.
 Even seeing a green garden hose in the grass freaks me out!

-5. Referring back to #2.
-Yes, I hate snakes but I also have other “wildlife” that tries to take up residency in the lawn mowing areas.
-Last week I had a family of baby rabbits in a nest that was residing in my lawn.
+4. Referring back to #1.
+Yes, I hate snakes but I also have other “wildlife” that tries to take up residency in my lawn.
+We have animals that dig holes in the ground and then leave a pile of dirt from the dug up hole.
+Just last week I had a family of baby rabbits in a nest that was residing in my lawn.
 Also, I have a killdeer that completely freaks out at me as I mow by the gravel where she has laid eggs.
-I wish they would just find another place to set up home because I don’t like baby rabbits that I can’t see scurrying everywhere and a hyperactive killdeer acting like she has a broken wing.
+I wish they would just find another place to set up home because I don’t like seeing tiny baby rabbits scurrying everywhere (because I really don’t want to run them over) and a hyperactive killdeer freaking out and acting like she has a broken wing!